Are you dreaming of shedding those extra pounds before summer hits, or perhaps just aiming for a healthier you?

 Consume More Vinegar

-That’s not the whole story.
-Another study found that consuming vinegar daily may help reduce calorie intake up to 270 calories.
+But wait, there’s more!
+Another study discovered that adding vinegar to your daily routine could help you reduce your calorie intake by up to 270 calories.

 Do More Cardio